RogueTex/RogueTex/README.md

 # Hi, I'm Raghu

-Currently an FDE at Synthlo Iabs (YC S25)
+Currently an FDE at FurtherAI!

 UT Austin class of 2026.